 e.
 Transferability: the learning can be applied in the context sought, if it was the learned in a different context.

-The CPDC has received a number of recognition of prior learning (RPL) applications for LTM2 and LTM3 core subjects where the recommendation from DMLC has been to reject the application on the grounds of scope and/or relevance.
+The CPDC has received a number of RPL applications for LTM2 and LTM3 core subjects where the recommendation from DMLC has been to reject the application on the grounds of scope and/or relevance.

 a. not addressed the military aspect of any LTM2 or LTM3 core subjects, or

 b. fail to show sufficient similarity of topics.